Elizabeth Craig (writer): Journalism

 Craig's writing career began in Dundee where she studied journalism.
-She first published a cookery feature in the Daily Express in 1920, following comments from the Daily Mail's then film editor who declared she was "the only woman in Fleet Street who could cook".
+She first published a cookery feature in the Daily Express in 1920, following comments from the Daily Mails film editor, who declared she was "the only woman in Fleet Street who could cook".
 Craig was a founding member of the International P.E.N., and at the request of the founder, Catharine Dawson Scott, attended the first meeting of the association at the Florence Restaurant in London where John Galsworthy was elected its first president.

 Cooking

 Craig started to cook when she was six years old and began collecting recipes from age 12.
 She declared that the only formal training she had in cookery was a "three months course in Dundee".
-She began publishing cookery books after the end of World War I and proceeded through World War II and into the 1980s.
-She began writing in times when food was scarce and rationing was heavily relied upon, and her career ended when the majority of households had a refrigerator and an opportunity to access a much wider variety of foods: this can be observed in her writing as more diverse dishes appear in her later books.
+She began publishing cookery books after the end of World War I and proceeded through World War II and into 1980.
+She began writing in times when food was scarce and rationing was heavily relied upon, and her focus broadened when the majority of households had a refrigerator and an opportunity to access a much wider variety of foods: this can be observed in her writing as more diverse dishes appear in her later books.

 Her contribution to English culinary literature comprises a very large corpus of traditional British recipes, although not only this: included are also a considerable collection of recipes from other countries which she liked to collect during visits abroad.